-Review: Bulgaria's Coworking Bansko
+Review: Bulgaria's Coworking Bansko In Eastern Europe

-COST: As of July 1, 2019, Coworking Bansko is raising their price from €99/$117 USD to €129/$141 USD.
+As of July 1, 2019, Coworking Bansko is raising their price from €99/$117 USD to €129/$141 USD.
 Even with that price bump, CWB is still one of the better values around.
 And it gets even better if you sign up for two or three months, the discount provided making it even more affordable.
 CWB also offers “landing packages” that include an airport transfer from Sofia, your first month’s rent and co-working membership, a SIM card, and a few other benefits.
-(Check their website for prices.)
+(Check their website for all prices.)

 Brent and I did sign up for the landing package, and while the airport transfer was great, the apartment situation wasn’t so hot.
 We wound up having to move twice due to noise issues, and then a third time when CWB couldn’t find a place that worked for us.
 But they gave us a partial refund and we wound up getting a very affordable place we really liked.
 (Okay, we had to move a fourth time when our third place caught on fire.
 But, hey, travel adventure!)